Jsojan/Python-C-Personal-Projects/MultithreadedHTTPServer1.1/README.md

 ## Design Choices

 Note, some interesting design choices that were made include ensuring mutlithreaded functionality such as using sig action instead of signal() and memcmp instead of strcmp as the thread safe versions of said functions.
 In addition, the choice to split up my code into several c and h files for modularization and better understanding of my code.
 Likewise, the threadsafe queue was included for adressing handling requests from the server and processing them into the correct responses and audit log.
 As such, the audit log will server as the form of validation for this server since it shows the history of responses sent by the program back to the client.

-## Credit

-Note, I did not attend any TA sections for this assignment since I did not need help with creating the audit log file as intended.
-However, I am citing the man pages which helped me with correctly using thread safe version of functions to be utilized in my multithreaded http server.

 ## Cleaning